Data Provider: NYS Office of Temporary and Disability Assistance

 Economic Security

-The number and percent of children receiving public assistance is primarily a measure of the extent to which New York State children are dependent on government aid to meet their basic economic needs.
+The number and percent of children receiving public assistance measures the extent to which New York State children are dependent on government aid to meet their basic economic needs.